Elv13/tyrannical/README.md

         init        = true,
         exclusive   = true,
         screen      = 1,
-        clone_on    = 2, -- Create a single instance of this tag on screen 1, but also show it on screen 2 -- The tag can be used on both screen, but only one at once layout      = awful.layout.suit.max                          ,
+        layout      = awful.layout.suit.max                          ,
         class ={
             "Kate", "KDevelop", "Codeblocks", "Code::Blocks" , "DDD", "kate4"}